-Håvard is a postdoctoral fellow in the Media Performance Group at Simula working with the PreP project.
+Håvard is part of the Media Performance Group at Simula working with the PreP project.
 He started at Simula as a master student in 2007 and has been a member of the group since.
 As part of his PhD period, he also worked at the University of Oslo lecturing in INF5063, a course on heterogenous processing, in addition to supervising several master students in related areas to his research.

 Håvard has contributed to several research projects in the area of systems support for multimedia processing.
 Most of his research is driven by building real, working prototypes with an experimental approach to science.
 With a goal of solving real problems with impact not limited to the academic circle, he has a strong focus on interdisciplinary collaboration and an industry impact of his research.
 With this approach, Håvard and his colleagues have reached out to the industry and through collaboration found novel research opportunities in multimedia processing that can have real impact on their work.
 As part of his PhD contributions, he co-developed the P2G framework, an open source project comprising a language and runtime for elastic execution of multimedia workloads on heterogeneous architectures.
 Other contributions have been in video codecs, resource management, architecture considerations and low-level scheduling.